 Your book is published open access thanks to the support of the KU Leuven Fund for Fair Open Access.
 How did the open access publication process go?
 What makes open access so attractive for you/your book?
 Have you thus far noticed that your book reaches a wider audience?

 I was able to secure additional funding for the OA Fund thanks to KU Leuven’s initial support and the standing of the Press.
 So another organisation and my university ended up chipping in too as did the Gülen chair at KU Leuven.
-It is a fantastic thing to know that this will be so accessible to so many reader who usually don’t have any hope of accessing these books behind paywalls or university libraries.
+It is a fantastic thing to know that this will be accessible to so many readers who usually don’t have any hope of accessing these books behind paywalls or university libraries.
 With Covid now, this is more true than ever before.